Akwasi4133/Data-Analysis-Sales-Dashboard/README.md

 ## Tools Used
 - Power BI

+## Methodology
+#### Data Cleaning/Preparation
+- This Power BI analysis workflow started with:
+  - Removing Duplicates: Identifying and deleting duplicate entries to preserve the accuracy and uniqueness of the data.
+  - Filtering Rows: Applying filters to remove any rows that don’t meet specified criteria, such as rows with null values or zeros, to focus only on relevant  data.
+  - Splitting Columns: Separating data in a single column into multiple columns using delimiters.
+  - Merging Columns: Combining data from multiple columns into a single column when necessary, such as combining first and last names to create a full name field.
+  - Handling Null Values: Managing missing data by replacing and deleting nulls to avoid errors in calculations and maintain report accuracy.

+    then shaping it in Power Query to prepare for modeling.
+Relevant relationships between tables are established, and DAX calculations are created to define essential metrics like revenue and profit.
+Visuals, such as bar charts and line graphs, along with dynamic filters, are added to explore trends by product category, region, and time period.
+Finally, the report is published in Power BI Service, allowing stakeholders to interact with insights and make informed strategic decisions

 ## Recommended Analysis
 - Identifying profit-driving product categories across store locations.
 - Which stores are the most profitable, and how can this guide store expansion decisions?